 A queen-size quilt is generally 60 inches by 80 inches.
-However, there is no standard size for a queen-size quilt and they can vary in size depending on their final application.
+However, there is no standard size for a queen-size quilt; they can vary in size depending on their final application.
 Do you wish to tuck your quilt in?
 How long do you want “the drop” to be (if any?).
-The drop length is as much a matter of taste as it is a matter of bed height.
-So before investing in a quilt or making one yourself be sure to have the correct measurements based on the outcome you have in mind.
+The drop length is as much a matter of taste as bed height.
+So before investing in a quilt or making one yourself be sure to have the correct measurements based on the outcome in mind.
 To help you in this task, I have created an easy-to-read grid below that will give you the queen-size quilt dimensions based on various drop lengths and a constant 10″ allowance for tucking.

 Queen size bed quilts will depend on 2 factors:

-- Drop (how long you wish you quilt to drop on the bed’s sides)
+- Drop (how long you wish your quilt to drop on the bed’s sides)

 - Tuck (we usually use 10″ as a comfortable tucking measurement)

 |10″ drop & no Tucking allowance||60″ x 80″ (152 cm X 203 cm)|